Neutral Bay

 Neutral Bay was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Neutral Bay had a higher cultural diversity than most local areas, with 22.0% speaking a language other than English at home and 39.3% born overseas.
-Christianity was the predominant religion, comprising 43.2%.
-Judaism showed an overrepresentation of 1.1%, compared to Greater Sydney's 0.8%.
+Neutral Bay's population was found to be more culturally diverse than most local markets, with 22.0% speaking a language other than English at home and 39.3% born overseas.
+Christianity is the predominant religion in Neutral Bay, comprising 43.2% of its population.
+Judaism is notably overrepresented compared to Greater Sydney, making up 1.1% of Neutral Bay's population versus 0.8% regionally.

 Frequently Asked Questions - Diversity